msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_1_permissions.md

     *  Device's location (e.g. latitude and longitude).
-    *  Information that can be used to determine or estimate the device's location (e.g. SSID, BSSID, Cell ID, or location of the network that the device is connected to).
+    *  Information that can be used to determine or estimate the device's location (e.g. SSID, BSSID, Cell ID, Bluetooth scans, or location of the network that the device is connected to).
     *  User's physical activity or classification of the physical activity.

 More specifically, device implementations: